 And this. ...Couple of questions.
 All State Champs?
 Who?
 My 3 year old?
 At... hitting himself in in the face with a football?
 Because YES.
 Also, 1992?
 Because this shirt was manufactured after 2010 and intended for a toddler, so I feel like he probably WASN'T All State Champs in 1992?
 But that's just based on, like, science, so what do I know.

 To sum up Children's Clothes, "all the kids are special and perfect and destined for absolute greatness.
 No one cleans a toilet.
 No one drives a school bus."
-And like, have you even MET toddlers??
+But I'm sitting here, and I seriously can't get past this question: Has any one of you even MET a toddler??
 Because the only things my kids excel at are making fart jokes and sticking things in their noses.
-Oh and if you're curious why there aren't more girls clothes featured here, it's because most girls clothes say things like "Princess" and "Queen Sassy Pants" and "I'm the cutest cutey cute most beautiful thing in the wide world!" and to be honest, I want my daughters to understand that they are only the mediumest cutey cute.
+Oh and if you're curious why there aren't more girls clothes featured here, it's because most girls clothes say things like "Princess" and "Queen Sassy Pants" and "I'm the cutest cutey cute most beautiful thing in the wide world!" and I do not buy those things because I want my daughters to understand that they are only the mediumest cutey cute.

 But then the kids grow up.
 And inevitably, they don’t turn out to be pro-basketball players, astronauts, movie stars, ballerinas or cowboys.
 And what then?
 They are failures.
 They are failures at everything, including their own dreams.

-And this, in fact, almost entirely "what's wrong with kids these days", a group of people I personally like to refer to as "the Millennial Generation"*.
+And this, I believe, is almost entirely "what's wrong with kids these days", a group of people I personally like to refer to as "the Millennial Generation"*.
 They were told they were unique snowflakes.
 They were told that they could do anything.
 They were told that they were special.
 Important.
 That their opinions mattered.
 That they were meant for greatness.
-They were handed a participation trophy and sent out into the world.
-And then the world was like, you are lazy and whiney and insignificant.
-Go work at the GAP.
+Then, they were handed a participation trophy and sent out into the world.
+And the world was like, "you are lazy and whiney and insignificant.
+Go work at the GAP."
 And they hated the GAP.
 Ooooh how they hated the GAP.